kizzb/Great-apes-specific-SVs/README.md

 # Great-apes-specific-SVs
-The pupose of this research it to study the great apes specific structure variation
+The pupose of this research is to study the great apes specific structure variation